Healthcare Leadership for Mass Casualty Incidents

 - IS-700.a, National Incident Management System, An Introduction; and

 - Recommend completion of ICS-300, Intermediate ICS for Expanding Incidents.

 Continuing Education Credits

-- The Center for Domestic Preparedness is authorized by IACET to offer 3.2 CEUs for this program.
+The Center for Domestic Preparedness is authorized by IACET to offer 3.2 continuing education units for this program.

-- Continuing Medical Education, through University of Alabama at Birmingham (additional allied health professionals may be able to apply for these CMEs): 32
+Nursing through Alabama Board of Nursing (nurses only): 32, Continuing Medical Education, through University of Alabama at Birmingham (additional allied health professionals may be able to apply for these continuing medical education units): 32

-- Police Officer Standards and Training (POST; approved per state): 32
+Police Officer Standards and Training (POST), if approved by the student's state: 32